Coral Reef Facts

 2. Coral Reef Distribution

-Here we explore the factors that determine the global distribution of coral reefs and examine each of the three great regions of coral reef development.
+Here we explore the factors that determine the global distribution of coral reefs, and individually examine each of the three great regions of coral reef development.

 3. Marine Life